scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/multi-object_delete.rst

 delete in the response body.

 Finally, the Content-MD5 header is required for all Multi-Object Delete requests.
-Zenko uses the header value to ensure that your request body has not been altered in transit.
+XDM   uses the header value to ensure that your request body has not been altered in transit.

 Requests